Glassy Signatures in Water's Second Liquid

-Taken together, our results indicate that a crossover from an high density liquid to a glass may rationalize the origins of the apparent two-state behavior.
-In this regard, these findings hint at the possibility that the singularity-free scenarios for water’s anomalies \cite{sastry1996singularity}, in which anomalous thermodynamic behavior arises from the continuous evolution of local structure rather than from a hidden critical point, should be reconsidered.
-Indeed, several models reproduce many of water’s anomalies in the absence of a liquid–liquid critical point, including the coarse-grained mW model\cite{holten2013nature}.
-Signatures of a Widom line---potentially arising either from nonequilibrium effects or from an LLT---are also expected under equilibrium conditions within the singularity-free scenario for substances such as water, which expand upon cooling \cite{sastry1996singularity}.
-More broadly, the phenomenology attributed to a liquid–liquid transition appears to emerge naturally from the rapid onset of dynamical arrest.
-From this perspective, the longstanding debate over supercooled water may reflect not a critical point, but the boundary between liquid and glass, which gives rise to phenomena that mimic a liquid–liquid transition.
+Viewed in this light, a crossover from a high-density liquid to a glassy low-density state offers a complementary rationalization for the inferred two-liquid behavior.
+Our findings therefore suggest that singularity-free scenarios for water’s anomalies \cite{sastry1996singularity,caupin2021minimal}, in which anomalous thermodynamic behavior arises from the continuous evolution of local structure rather than from a hidden critical point, merit renewed consideration.
+It is notable that medium-density amorphous ice (MDA) has recently been produced experimentally \cite{rosu2023medium}, indicating that the variety of structures at low temperatures may be richer than a simple two-state picture would suggest.
+In this context, it has also been shown that molecular reorientational motions underpin the mechanisms behind glass transitions in amorphous ices\cite{salzmann2016}.
+Our analysis demonstrating the importance of collective reorientational fluctuations in ergodicity breaking under supercooling is consistent with this observation.
+Moreover, several models reproduce many of water’s anomalies in the absence of a liquid–liquid critical point, including the coarse-grained mW model \cite{holten2013nature}.
+Maxima in thermodynamic response functions, resembling a Widom line, are also expected within singularity-free scenarios for substances such as water, which expand upon cooling \cite{sastry1996singularity}.
+Distinguishing these maxima at equilibrium from signatures arising from non-equilibrium effects or from an LLT remains an open challenge.
+More broadly, the phenomenology traditionally attributed to a liquid–liquid transition can also emerge from the rapid onset of a non-equilibrium, glassy state; from this perspective, the longstanding debate over supercooled water may reflect not only a critical point, but also the boundary between liquid and glassy states, which gives rise to phenomena that closely resemble a liquid–liquid transition.